All Episodes

 And so to say something is non-binding and a resolution makes no sense.

-The the sense of the Senate, it's called.
+The sense of the Senate, it's called.

-He said we had a sense of the Senate on asparagus once.
+He said, we had a sense of the Senate on asparagus once.

-Uh and he was doing this under the guise of saying this thing is meaningless.
+And he was doing this under the guise of saying this thing is meaningless.

 He's agreeing with you, but they do this all the time.

-And they do it to avoid making decisions, they do it instead to make statements.
+And they do it to avoid making decisions.

 The best form of welfare for any soldier on any battlefield is, first of all, unconditional surrender of the enemy.

-Secondly, first class training and leadership in preparation for the fight.
+Secondly, first-class training and leadership in preparation for the fight.

 Thank you.